Netflix/x-element/doc/TEMPLATES.md

 ## Choosing your template engine(s)

-Because native [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) are now part of the browser specification it is important to distinguish `x-element` from other popular JavaScript frameworks. **The manner in which custom elements are defined is framework agnostic.** Here's more explanation:
+Because native [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) are now part of the browser specification it is important to distinguish `x-element` from other popular JavaScript frameworks. **The manner in which custom elements are defined is framework-agnostic.** Here's more explanation:

 - We can register a new custom element `my-custom-element` within the current page context using a native browser API: `customElements.define('my-custom-element', MyCustomElement);`
 - If the features of our custom element are really basic, we could do this easily without any libraries.
 As your features become more complex some common concerns and conveniences start to emerge (in our case these items became the `x-element` project).